 Close to nature – close to Copenhagen

 Kildedal will be a green and dynamic city just a twenty-minute train ride from Copenhagen.
-Here there is room to live, work, and enjoy nature.
-In the long term, the city will accommodate about 2,000 modern homes of various sizes and shapes.
-At the same time, the city will provide for a new and ambitious innovation district in Greater Copenhagen with up to 10,000 new jobs in the life science sector.
+Here there is room to live, work, and enjoy nature in modern homes of various sizes and shapes.
+At the same time, the city will provide for a new and ambitious innovation district in Greater Copenhagen with several thousand new jobs in the life science sector.

 In Kildedal, it is easy to get to and from your home or workplace.
 The city has its own station and is well connected to both Copenhagen and the surrounding areas.